tkubica12/azdefender-demo/README.md

 # Azure Defender demo
-This repo contains demo of Azure Defender features.
+This repo contains demo of Azure Defender features together with GitHub and Web Application Firewall.

+## Demos
+After you setup environment follow guides to demonstrate capabilities.

+Demonstrate Azure Defender infrastructure and container capabilities in [guide](./infraDemo.md).

+Demonstrate Azure Defender, WAF and github application protection capabilities in [guide](./appDemo.md).

 ## Setup
 Follow guide to setup your environment.

 ### Identities and environment
 Prepare identities and deploy environment.
+In future version of demo this will be replaced with managed identity.

 ```powershell
 # Prepare AAD identities